-Expats doing business in Cyprus will find themselves in a relaxed and internationally minded working environment.
+Expats doing business in Cyprus will find themselves in a relaxed working environment.
 The island has a long history of doing business with foreigners, so locals are generally open to and welcoming of expat business partners.
 Trust and personal relationships are at the core of business in Cyprus.

-English is largely spoken in the business world, but proficiency in Greek is undeniably useful.
+English is largely spoken in the business world, but proficiency in Greek is highly useful.

 Conservative dark suits for men, while women should wear a conservative dress or business suit.

 Gifts are not expected in a business setting.
 Expats who are invited to a colleague’s house should present a consumable gift, like chocolates or wine.